opencast/opencast/docs/guides/admin/docs/configuration/admin-ui/asset-upload.md

-displayFallback.SHORT | 'Video of a Presenter'    | A short source title which displays when no translation is found displayOverride.DETAIL | 'A recording that showing the lecturer speaking' | A longer source description which overrides all translation displayFallback.DETAIL | 'A recording that showing the lecturer speaking' | A longer source description which displays when no translation is found
+displayFallback.SHORT | 'Video of a Presenter'    | A short source title which displays when no translation is found displayOverride.DETAIL | 'A recording that showing the lecturer speaking' | A longer source description which overrides all translation displayFallback.DETAIL | 'A recording that showing the lecturer speaking' | A longer source description which displays when no translation is found accept | 'video/*,.png' | A list of accepted file formats as taken by the HTML \<input\>'s `accept` field.
+This field is optional.
+This has to be a list of comma separated values.
+Each value of the list can either be a IANA MediaType or a file ending.

 The parameter key is internationalized as the display text in the admin UI